 On the subject of speeding up, use shorthand in places to keep up your momentum:

 7: Cheat and use shorthand

 8: Remember that progress never counts as failure

 Determination and dedication will help you make progress.
 If, by the end of the 30 days, you don’t have a continuous, polished first draft, congratulate yourself for the progress you have made.
-You have a sturdy skeleton for a book you can turn into a living, animated read over the next 30 day challenge.
+You have a sturdy skeleton for a book you can turn into a better read.

 If you’re doing NaNoWriMo or simply trying to get through your draft, try to write an 800 word extract every day for a week in the note-keeping section on Now Novel.
 That’s 5600 words further if you succeed.